 The latest change will cause Heartland Boy to re-think his strategy on where to park the family’s emergency cash reserves.
 If only Heartland Girl is actually as young as she looks, he would have opened the Standard Chartered Bank Jumpstart Savings Account to lock in 2% on $20,000 for life right away.
 Well, since this concerns the family’s emergency funds, he would have to evaluate carefully and weigh the pros and cons between interest rate, liquidity and ease.
 It’s a problem, albeit a happy one.
 It shouldn’t be too challenging as the year end could see some attractive promotions offered by the banks.

 Suggestions from readers will be most welcomed.
-Of course, if he can’t find better alternatives, he may just stick around a little longer.
+Of course, if he can’t find better alternatives, he may just stick around a little longer given that other banks are also reducing interest rates on their flagship savings accounts.

-Note that the sign-up bonus gift (whether it is $300 or $350) would be fulfilled and paid to the applicant from SingSaver via PayNow.
+Note that the sign-up bonus gift would be fulfilled and paid to the applicant from SingSaver via PayNow.
 If you have decided that the new Citi Cashback+ Credit Card is worth having in your stable of credit cards, do apply for it via SingSaver* (using my affiliate link) to qualify for better sign-up bonuses!

 *SingSaver is an affiliate partner of Heartland Boy and he earns a small fee for every successful referral.